DanielTakeshi/deep_q_rl/deep_q_rl/results/README.md

 version of (1) here, they're designed to fix the three issues that prevented full correctness of (1).
 Unfortunately, the results don't seem to be that much better. =(

+(4) breakout_11-26-16-57_.csv and the corresopnding files pertain to (2), the baseline DQN using my code instead of spragnur's, but it should be eqwuivalent to (2).
+Basically I'm getting the control experiment set up correctly.